MankaranSingh/GSoC-2020/README.md

 <img src="https://i0.wp.com/user-images.githubusercontent.com/7935808/60456070-7abcd800-9bf5-11e9-8bd8-18eed09b3612.png" alt="table" width="500"/>

 The above results seem very impressive.
-But are they worth it considering the impact on performance and integration into the scancode workflow ?

-The final conclusions  can only be made after training many models of different architectures on the data-set of text files of programming languages and choose the one which have the *best combination of model size, computation requirement, inference time, etc.*
+But OctoLigua uses tensorflow/keras and these libraries are too heavy, large in size and difficult to install.
+We need a similar lightweight classifier (Random Forest, SVM, Naive Bayes, etc) that is both accurate and lightweight.

 ### Data-set:
 For programming language classification task, the [Rosetta Code](http://rosettacode.org/wiki/Rosetta_Code) website is a great place to obtain the data-set.
 This contains huge amounts of code written in various programming languages (way more than what we need).
 The quality of data is high.